-However it recognises that the responsibility for treasury management decisions remains with the Council at all times and officers will ensure that undue reliance is not placed upon external advice.
+However, it recognises that the responsibility for treasury management decisions remains with the Council at all times and officers will ensure that undue reliance is not placed upon external advice.

 The Council's current external treasury management advisors are Arlingclose Limited.
-The contract started on 1 January 2016 and is in place for an initial 3-year period.
+The contract started on 1 January 2016 and is in place until January 2021.
 The Council will ensure that the terms of their appointment and the methods by which their value is assessed are properly agreed, documented and subject to regular review.